 (c) an approved identifier for cattle or buffalo.

-77. Exemption for calves
+[Regulation 76 amended: Gazette 27 Jun 2019 p.
+2416.]

-It is not necessary for cattle or buffalo to be identified in accordance with regulation 76(1)(c), (2)(d), (3)(a) or (4)(a) if the animal is being moved with its mother from the property on which it is kept to another property with the same relevant PIC.
+77. Exemption for unweaned cattle and buffalo

-78. Registered identifier applied as brand
+It is not necessary for unweaned cattle or unweaned buffalo to be identified in accordance with regulation 76(1)(c), (2)(d), (3)(a) or (4)(a) if the animal is being moved with its mother from the property on which it is kept to another property with the same relevant PIC.

-(1) A registered identifier applied as a brand to cattle or buffalo must be applied as a firebrand or a freezeband in accordance with this regulation.
+[Regulation 77 amended: Gazette 27 Jun 2019 p.
+2416.]

-(2) A firebrand must not be applied to the horn of cattle.
+78. Requirements for brands

-(3) A firebrand or freezeband must —
+For the purposes of regulation 76(5)(a), a registered identifier is applied as a brand in accordance with this regulation if —

-(a) if applied to cattle — be applied to the near or left rump or shoulder; or
+(a) it is applied as a firebrand or freezebrand; and

-(b) if applied to buffalo —
+(b) in the case of a firebrand — it is not applied to the horn of cattle; and

-(i) be applied to the near or left rump or shoulder; or
+(c) in the case of cattle — it is applied to the near or left rump or shoulder; and

-(ii) be applied to the horn.
+(d) in the case of buffalo, it is applied to —

-(4) A firebrand or freezeband must be applied in the approved manner.
+(i) the near or left rump or shoulder; or

-(5) If —
+(ii) the horn;

-(a) an animal is to be branded on the near or left rump or shoulder; and
+and

-(b) the animal has been previously branded, or has an age mark, on that rump or shoulder,
+(e) in the case of a firebrand or freezebrand applied to the near or left rump or shoulder of an animal that has been previously branded, or has an age mark, on that rump or shoulder — it is applied immediately below the existing brand or age mark; and

-the brand must be applied immediately below the existing brand or age mark.
+(f) it is applied in the approved manner; and

-(6) A firebrand or freezeband must be —
+(g) it is not less than 150 mm in length and 50 mm in height at the time it is applied; and

-(a) not less than 150 mm long and 50 mm in height at the time when it is applied; and
+(h) it is clearly legible.

-(b) clearly legible.
+[Regulation 78 inserted: Gazette 27 Jun 2019 p.
+2416-17.]

-79. Registered identifier applied as earmark
+79. Requirements for earmarks

-(1) A registered identifier applied as an earmark to cattle or buffalo must —
+For the purposes of regulation 76(5)(b), an earmark is applied in accordance with this regulation if —

-(a) be applied to the ear of the animal specified for that purpose in the owner’s certificate of registration; and
+(a) it is applied to the ear of the animal specified for the purpose of applying an earmark in the owner’s certificate of registration; and

-(b) meet the requirements of subregulation (2).
+(b) each symbol forming part of the earmark is not less than 12 mm across its maximum dimension when the earmark is applied.

-(2) Each symbol forming part of an earmark must be not less than 12 mm across its maximum dimension at the time when the earmark is applied.
+[Regulation 79 inserted: Gazette 27 Jun 2019 p.
+2417.]

 80. Age marks, cullmarks and other markings

 A person must not apply an age mark, cullmark or other marking to cattle or buffalo unless —